 These initiatives help in the successful 3-pronged approach needed to treat end the opioid epidemic:

 - Prevention education—speak to children early and often.

 - Access to treatment—end the stigma, provide access.

 - Effective treatment—stop the cycle of addiction.

-Join the justice community and educate and advocate for addiction treatment.
+Join the justice community in the fight against opioid epidemic and educate and advocate for addiction treatment.